T-Reddappa/movie-character-ai-chatbot/README.md

 npm run dev
 ```

-This starts the Express server on the port specified in your `.env` file and opens the WebSocket server on port 8080.
+This starts the Express server on the port specified in your `.env` file and opens the WebSocket server on same port.

 ### Production